michelleeodoi/Microbiome_of_Helianthus_verticillatus/README.md

 # Microbiome_of_Helianthus_verticillatus
+This repository contains drop-down menus for the project description and two directories containing scripts and figures related to culture-dependent and culture-independent aspects of the study.
 <details>
 <summary>Project Title</summary>
 Local variation in the microbiome of the endangered ornamental sunflower <em>Helianthus verticillatus</em> across three urban landscapes